 Good luck!
 I know it’s a little overwhelming, but the travel itself is totally worth it!

-An article on this by Cory Lee, who cannot walk at all so has other important information I don’t have.
+An article on this by Cory Lee, who cannot walk at all so has other important information I don’t have for those who cannot transfer by themselves.